csdms/bmi/docs/source/bmi.grid_funcs.rst

 * In C++ and Java, this is a void function.
 * In C and Fortran, an integer status code indicating success (zero) or failure (nonzero) is returned.
+* *Parallel*: this function returns the connectivity for the faces and edges on the current thread, hence the length and content of *face_edges* varies per MPI thread.

 [:ref:`grid_funcs` | :ref:`basic_model_interface`]